Updated March 20, 2019.

 America is obsessed with sports, both in terms of watching professional sports and playing sports themselves from childhood to adulthood.
 And just about any sport you can think of requires some amount of specific equipment or apparel.
 Entrepreneurs who want to score big with a proven franchise concept have three solid options that deserve a closer look on this list of the top three sports equipment and apparel franchises.

-What’s striking about this list compared to many of the others we’ve presented is how different the three companies are.
-Each one serves a different niche market from the others.
+What’s striking about this list compared to many of the others we’ve presented is how different the three companies are from each other.
+Each one serves a distinct, unique niche market.
 Play it Again Sports is a place to buy and sell used sports equipment, Fleet Feet is for running shoes and related products, and Destination Athlete has an extensive offering of products and services geared specifically to local youth and high school athletes and teams.

-Here are our picks for the best sports equipment and apparel franchises of 2018:
+Here are the three best sports equipment and apparel franchises of 2019, all of which have achieved a ranking on Entrepreneur magazine’s Franchise 500 list:

 1. Play It Again Sports